TYW-Lab/TYW-Lab.github.io/_pages/research.md

 <div style="font-size:12pt;line-height:1.5;">
     <div class="row">
         <div class="columntext">
-            The recent explosion of artificial intelligence will have long-lasting impacts on how we conduct scientific research, from how we perform experiments to how we publish our results.
+            The recent explosion of artificial intelligence will have long-lasting impacts on how we conduct scientific research, from how experiments are performed to how the results are circulated.
 In particular, we are interested in developing AI tools for photonic research, and understand its influence on the future
         </div>
         <div class="columnfig">
             <img src="../images/publications/2023_Laydevant.png" width="100%"/>